tascord/icbm/.github/ISSUE_TEMPLATE/build-submission.md

 | Memory     | 64gb                                     |
 | CPU        | Apple M4 Pro                             |

+## Score
+Codeblock of the table or the raw numbers

 ## Additional Notes
 Anything that might be of note about the running or whatnot.